Gaining skills through our value-added curriculum is what truly sets our graduates apart

 Skid pan driving

-This is a realistic and effective process of learning skid control driving techniques and the ideal safe environment to test your car handling skills.
-On a skid pan driving course in your final year, you’ll learn advanced driving techniques to control a car under any circumstances, including for instance the most adverse weather conditions, handling distractions from children in the vehicle and other potential hazards and risks.
+You’ll undertake skid pan driving in your final year during Employment Weeks to learn how to control a car under any circumstances, including adverse weather conditions, handling distractions from children in the vehicle and other potential hazards and risks.

 student having advanced driving lesson as part of the value added curriculum